-• The Vancouver Wharves, located in North Vancouver, B.C, is a 125-acre bulk marine terminal facility that in 2019 transfered over 4 million tons of bulk cargo and 3.5 mmbbl of liquids predominantly to offshore export markets.
-The Vancouver Wharves holds an operating lease and asset ownership agreement with the B.C.
+• The Vancouver Wharves ("Vancouver Wharves"), located in North Vancouver, B.C, is a 125-acre bulk marine terminal facility that in 2020 transferred over 4 million tons of bulk cargo and 4.7 mmbbl of liquids predominantly to offshore export markets.
+The Vancouver Wharves are operated under an operating lease and asset ownership agreement with the B.C.
 Railway Company and a corresponding water lot lease with Port Metro Vancouver.
 The terminal includes one million tons of bulk storage capacity, 250,000 barrels of distillate storage capacity, four berths, facilities that can house up to 325 rail cars and connectivity to three Class 1 rail companies.

-The Vancouver Wharves Expansion will add 200,000 barrels of additional distillate storage and enhancements to the railcar unloading capabilities.
-The expansion is supported by a 20-year, take-or-pay contract and is expected to be placed into service in the first quarter of 2021; and
+The Vancouver Wharves Expansion ("Vancouver Wharves Expansion") will add 200,000 barrels of additional distillate storage and enhancements to the railcar unloading capabilities.
+The expansion is supported by a 20-year, take-or-pay contract and is expected to be placed into service in the second quarter of 2021.

-• A 50 percent interest in Fort Corp., which has 27,500 metric tonnes of ethylene storage near Fort Saskatchewan, Alberta.
+• A 50 percent interest in Fort Corp, which has 27,500 metric tonnes of ethylene storage near Fort Saskatchewan, Alberta.